keithpitty/rusty/_posts/2013-10-09-grieving-for-our-little-mate.md

 But today we had to let him go.

 It has been tough during these last few months watching our little mate struggle.
 To see him go from a lively, mischievous little bloke who loved to run around our back yard with abandon, to a dog who cautiously negotiated his way around the house, constantly bumping into furniture, was heart-breaking.
 That was the practical reality of him doing his best to deal with a condition known to vets as hepatic encephalopathy, one that affects the brain due to liver disease.
-In Rusty's case, his liver appears to have been damaged by years of medication for epilipsy.
+In Rusty's case, his liver appeared to have been damaged by years of medication for epilipsy.

 The condition left him confused and practically blind.